scollier/summit2014DockerLab/02-Getting-To-Know-Docker.md

 Red Hat Enterprise Linux provides shared services for Docker.
 A couple of these shared services are systemd and selinux.
 This lab will help to familiarize you with the common actions performed on Docker containers and images.
 The first part of the lab starts out on the host machine, the machine that runs all the containers.
 Then we'll move on to container inspection.

+**Accessing the Environment:**<br>
+You will have a virtual machine running on this host.
+You'll need to SSH into that virtual machine to complete the labs.
+You can open *virt-manager* to get the IP Address, then SSH into it from the workstation.

 ##**1.1 Run an Image and Look Inside**

 All actions in this lab will performed by the user *root*.